-The inbuilt intelligent IC (Integrated Circuit) feature replicates your devices charging protocol and it is this that enables the power back to adjust to your devices fastest and safest charging speeds.
-That's quite good when you think about it.
+The inbuilt intelligent IC (Integrated Circuit) feature replicates your device's charging protocol, and it is this that enables the power back to adjust to your device's fastest and safest charging speeds.
+That's good when you think about it.

-As mentioned portable battery chargers are great for long journeys and especially if you have children that need a prolonged distraction by their different device types!
+As mentioned, portable battery chargers are great for long journeys and especially if you have children who need a prolonged distraction by their different device types!

 I think the device is light enough to carry, even though it is slightly heavier than other power banks due to its larger battery capacity.
 However, I appreciate this is a subjective view and something you will need to judge for yourself.